Dollar prices jump in Baghdad, Erbil - Shafaq News

 Shafaq News– Baghdad/ Erbil

-On Monday, the exchange rates оf the US dollar rose against the Iraqi dinar in Baghdad and Erbil markets.
+On Tuesday, the exchange rates оf the US dollar climbed against the Iraqi dinar in Baghdad and Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates increased at the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 144,400 dinars for every 100 dollars, up from 143,900 dinars in the morning.
+According to a survey by Shafaq News Agency, the dollar's rates increased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 144,250 dinars for every 100 dollars, up from 143,900 dinars on Monday.